Ben Chaffey: Early life

 Ben Chaffey was born in Kingston, Ontario, Canada, the son of engineer George Chaffey and his wife Ann.
-The family came to Australia in 1885 and Ben lived with his parents in Mildura, Victoria.
+The family came to the Colony of Victoria in 1885 and Ben lived with his parents in Mildura, Victoria.

 Business interests

 Chaffey worked as a butcher, but his fortune started with a winning gamble on his horse "Mavis".
 He became the owner of Moorara station in New South Wales, followed by Tapio, Culpaulin, Cuthero, Avoca.
 Kilfera, Manfred, Tolarno and other properties, most of which were subsequently taken up by the Crozier family.

 He was elected chairman of the board of directors of United Distillers Pty.
-Ltd., a director of Goldsbrough, Mort and Co, and managing director of Manfred Pastoral Co.
+Ltd., a director of Goldsbrough Mort & Co., and managing director of Manfred Pastoral Co.
 He was a member of the Australian Club and various sporting clubs.
 He was the owner of several successful racehorses, including Caulfield Cup winners Manfred and Whittier, and in 1930 served as chairman of the Victoria Amateur Turf Club.